aruanurag/publicclouds/_posts/2021-04-03-AWS-Architect-Associate.md

  * Cheapest option
  * You bid for a price and at any time if your max price is less than the current spot price you loose the instance
  * More suitable for workloads which are unaffected by failures.
+* Spot Fleets - Set of On demand + Spot Instances
+  * Try to meet the capacity with cost restraint.
 * Dedicated Instances - No one else will share your hardware
 * Dedicated Hosts - You book a entire host and control how instances are created.
 Get for a 3 year period.
 Useful for Bring your own license purpose.

+### Placement Groups

+* This option lets you configure the placemnt of the EC2 instances in the underlying hardware.
+* **Cluster** Clustered together for minmimizing the latency
+* **Spread**  The EC2 instances are spread across the underlying hardware (max 7 per group).
+Can spread across Availability Zones
+* **Partition** EC2 instances are spread across different racks .

+### EC2 Hibernate
+- When a EC2 instance is stopped the data on the disk is retained
+- When terminated the dat is also lost
+- With EC2 hibernate all the inMemory (RAM) state is preserved which makes the restart really fast

 ## Security Groups